 Secondly, it’s usually much easier to get hold of these types of customers.
 By hosting events, webinars or panels, you are able to get contact information through sign-ups, providing they are advertised correctly.

-Continuing with the sock company example, attempting to get the email address of all potential customers in your target market without their explicit consent, and then emailing them, would be an unfeasibly large task and under GDPR this would no longer be allowed anyway.
+Continuing with the sock company example, attempting to get the email addresses of all potential customers in your target market without their explicit consent, and then emailing them, would be an unfeasibly large task and under GDPR, this would no longer be allowed anyway.

-If you’re a B2B company, not using LinkedIn for lead generation is one of the biggest mistakes you can make.
+If you’re a B2B company, not using LinkedIn for lead generation services is one of the biggest mistakes you can make!
 Whilst we can use certain techniques to obtain the email addresses of your target audience, LinkedIn streamlines the whole process.

-LinkedIn allows you to run messaging campaigns as well as connector campaigns – both being suitable in different circumstances.
-We have run scores of these types of campaign and are well accustomed to generating top-quality leads within a reasonable budget.
+Lead generation services on LinkedIn allows you to run messaging campaigns as well as connector campaigns – both being suitable in different circumstances.
+We have run scores of these types of campaigns, and are well accustomed to generating top-quality leads within a reasonable budget.

 Terms You May Have Heard:

 Funnel: A funnel is another term for sales process or sales journey.
 It describes the stages from initial interest in your business all the way through to a sale being made.